What is Fantasy Football?

 By John Dietz

 What is Fantasy Football?
+Is it like NFL betting?
+Hardly.
 You’ve heard your friends talking about it.
 And not just talking about it, but obsessing over it.

 You’ve seen them cheering for players on teams they hate, and rooting against players on their favorite teams.